 Bartlett's full transition to Lake Michigan water is expected in 2019

-April 2018 Update - the 30" water transmission mains have been delivered to Central Avenue in Roselle and installation is underway.
+June 2018 Update - the 30" water transmission mains have been built out along Central Avenue to west of Gary Avenue in Hanover Park and installation continues.
 The water main will travel under public roads, railroads, a river and through some private property from the DuPage Water Commission connection point to Bartlett.

 March 2018 Update - on Tuesday, 3/6, DuPage Water Commission Chairman Jim Zay, joined by Village of Bartlett President Kevin Wallace, Bartlett trustees and officials from Roselle and Hanover Park, broke ground on the construction of a five and a half mile-long water main from the DuPage Water Commission to the Village of Bartlett.
 Company representatives from AECOM and Benchmark Construction Company were also at the groundbreaking.